MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-create-a-rule-to-file-mail-items-from-a-manager-and-flag-them-for-follow-up.md

 ﻿---
-title: 'How to: Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up'
+title: 'Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up'
-TOCTitle: 'How to: Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up' ms:assetid: c50578c2-15de-4d5f-87d9-d6162034f083 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424477(v=office.15) ms:contentKeyID: 55119880
+TOCTitle: 'Create a Rule to File Mail Items from a Manager and Flag Them for Follow-Up' ms:assetid: c50578c2-15de-4d5f-87d9-d6162034f083 ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff424477(v=office.15) ms:contentKeyID: 55119880